michellejm/ConflictUrbanism-InfraPolitics/Tutorials/08_HTMLTemplate.md

 You can leave the Lorem Ipsum in the template until you are creating the final product.

 _____________________
-This tutorial was prepared by Michelle McSweeney for the Conflict Urbanism: Language Justice Course offered as part of the Mellon Grant for Architecture in the Humanities in the Center for Spatial Research.
+This tutorial was prepared by Michelle McSweeney for the Conflict Urbanism: InfraPolitics Course offered as part of the Mellon Grant for Architecture in the Humanities in the Center for Spatial Research.
 It is based on a tutorial written by Medeeha Merchant, for Conflict Urbanism: Aleppo taught in Spring 2016 also by the Center for Spatial Research.